On the cone conjecture for Enriques manifolds: Preliminaries

-If $\mathcal X\to B$ is a flat family of marked Enriques manifolds, then, as remarked in \cite[Section 2]{OS2} the universal covering $\mathcal \X\to \mathcal X$ of the family is also the fiberwise universal covering.
-The period map of the family $\mathcal X\to B$ is then defined as

-By \cite[Theorem 2.4]{OS2} the local Torelli theorem holds, namely the period map ${\mathfrak p}_B$ is a local isomorphism.
-Hence, as for IHS manifolds, we can patch together the Kuranishi spaces via the Oguiso-Schr\"oer local Torelli theorem, to construct a (non-separated) moduli space of (marked) Enriques manifolds in terms of $(\rho, M)$-polarized IHS manifolds. \\
+By \cite[Theorem 2.4]{OS2} the local Torelli theorem holds; namely, the period map ${\mathfrak p}_B$ is a local isomorphism.
+Hence, as for IHS manifolds, we can patch together the Kuranishi spaces via the Oguiso--Schr\"oer local Torelli theorem, to construct a (non-separated) moduli space of (marked) Enriques manifolds in terms of $(\rho, M)$-polarized IHS manifolds.
+First, we prove the following.